Phalcode/gamevault-docs/docs/gamevault-plus/client-apis.md

 ## URI "Query" Action

-The URI "query" action allows you to retrieve information from the client-side app.
-It is not a replacement for server-side backend interaction but serves as a means to obtain simple information.
+The URI `query` action returns simple information from the client application.
+It does not replace server-side API access.

-When sending a request via URI, an additional action called `query` is available, which lets you get information from the client-side app.
-This is **not** a replacement for the server-side backend and is just a way to get simple information.
-The specific value to query is provided in the `query` parameter, with the following options available:
+Set the `query` parameter to one of the following values:

 - `exists`: Check if the provided `gameid`-parameter exists locally or on the configured server (True/False).
 - `installed`: Check if the provided `gameid`-parameter is installed (True/False).